-We anticipate a return to face to face Mini-Pupillages in early 2022.
-In light of the success and popularity of our Virtual Mini-Pupillage programme, we intend to offer Virtual Mini-Pupillages alongside our usual face to face programme, so that those who may be prevented by time, location or other factors from completing physical, multiple day, Mini-Pupillages can still gain experience of chambers.
+In light of the success and popularity of our Virtual Mini-Pupillage programme, we now offer an annual Virtual Mini-Pupillage day alongside our usual In-Person programme, so that those who may be prevented by time, location or other factors from completing physical Mini-Pupillages can still gain experience of chambers.

-During the course of the day you will have the opportunity to interact with, and get guidance from, practising barristers at KCH Garden Square.
-You will gain an insight into life at the Bar from a number of Counsel across our practice areas.
+During the course of the day there is the opportunity to interact with, and get guidance from, practising barristers at KCH Garden Square, with the aim that you will gain an insight into life at the Bar from a number of Counsel across our practice areas.

-Applications for our Virtual Mini-Pupillage Day and In-Person Mini-Pupillage’s are currently closed.
-Please keep an eye on our website and social media for announcements on future dates.
+Applications for our Virtual Mini-Pupillage Day are currently closed.
+The next Virtual Mini-Pupillage is scheduled for January 2023.
+Please keep an eye on our website and social media for announcements.

 All applications for Tenancy, Pupillage and Mini-Pupillage at KCH Garden Square are assessed in accordance with Bar Council Fair Recruitment Standards.